bguiz/bgscratch/ember/ordr/notes.md

 # Markup

 - using foundation css for boilerplate styles
-- more complex tempaltes can be split up using partials
+- more complex templates can be split up using partials
-	- the partial template reuses the controler, model data and all other context of the template it ppears in
+	- the partial template reuses the controller, model data and all other context of the template it ppears in

 # Nested routes